 If you’re a contractor, you probably enjoy a lot of different types of beverages throughout the day.
 Keep your first drink of the day at your preferred temperature with an Ember travel mug.
 These mugs are Bluetooth enabled and will keep your drink at the temperature you prefer.
 These travel mugs are on the pricier side, but who can put a price on a warm drink on a 25º day?

 Contractors do a lot in their trucks.
-Whether driving, eating, or waiting for your late crews to show up, you deserve to be as comfortable as possible.
+Whether driving, eating, or waiting for your crews to show up, you deserve to be as comfortable as possible.
 However, not all of us have fancy trucks with seat warmers.
 Getting a portable car seat heater is the next best thing.